DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/dotnet-cloud.md

 ---
-title: Dotnet / C# SDK
+title: .NET SDK for Cloud Bucketing
 sidebar_position: 7
 ---

-# DevCycle Dotnet / C# SDK
+# DevCycle .NET / C# SDK

-Welcome to the DevCycle Dotnet Server SDK, which interfaces with the [DevCycle Bucketing API](https://docs.devcycle.com/bucketing-api/#tag/devcycle).
+Welcome to the DevCycle .NET Server SDK, which interfaces with the [DevCycle Bucketing API](https://docs.devcycle.com/bucketing-api/#tag/devcycle).
+All requests are sent to DevCycle servers to ensure the User is bucketed correctly and will receive the correct variation.

 ## Requirements